This rich chocolate buttercream is my favorite chocolate frosting because it takes about 5 minutes to make, is super creamy, and intensely flavorful.

 Happy baking!

-This rich chocolate buttercream is my go-to, all-time favorite chocolate frosting because it takes about 5 minutes to make, is super creamy, and intensely flavorful.
+This rich chocolate buttercream is my favorite chocolate frosting because it takes about 5 minutes to make, is super creamy, and intensely flavorful.

 Ingredients